-Complaint Alleges Company’s Engagement Over Safety Strategy Led to User’s Psychotic Break, Near-Fatal Injuries
+Complaint Alleges Company’s Engagement Over Safety Strategy Led to User’s Acute Psychotic Episode, Near-Fatal Injuries

 OAKLAND, Calif. — National litigation powerhouse Stranch, Jennings & Garvey, PLLC (SJ&G) has filed a lawsuit in the Superior Court of San Francisco against OpenAI and Microsoft on behalf of Michele Lantieri, a woman who suffered a devastating psychotic episode and severe physical trauma after five weeks of interacting with ChatGPT’s GPT-4o model.